 Your journey doesn’t have to end here, though.
 Once you’re out of the forest, cross the street and walk through the HDB blocks to get to Sunset Way, where you can get in some well-deserved grub after your hike.

 Things to do at Sunset Way

 When we arrived at Sunset Way a little after 9am, there wasn’t too much open yet.
-Still, there was a food court, 2 bakeries and a 7-11 open – perfect for refuelling after the tiring journey.
+Still, there was a food court, 2 bakeries and a 7-Eleven open – perfect for refuelling after the tiring journey.

 The food court has all your typical offerings, but the neighbourhood bakeries are pretty special.
 For some traditional bakes, head to Balmoral Bakery and give their cream cones and butterfly cupcakes a try.
-If you want something more modern and fancy, try out some of the fresh tarts, pies and cakes at Fredo’s Baker.
+If you want something more modern and fancy, try out some of the fresh tarts, pies, and cakes at Fredo’s Baker.

-Exploring Clementi Forest and the Green Corridor
+Exploring Clementi Forest & the Green Corridor